-Hot.
-So hot and close.
+Heat.
+Thick heat.
 August in the Ozarks.
-The air is a brick wrapped in wet wool across your chest.
-This is no beach sunny summer, splashy sandcastles in foam surf collecting seashells.
+The air is wet wool across your chest.
+This is no beach sunny summer, sandcastles in foam surf collecting seashells.
 This is sun on boulders.
 Sun on green, verdant, drone of cicadas at full volume before they start to die.
-You loved those jeans but they were so hot when we got down here you had to cut them off.
 State park bathrooms in old pine, brown painted, lichens, ripe.
-It’s not the mosquitoes, it’s the chiggers, gravel dust in the parking lot parching your throat.
+It’s not the mosquitoes it’s the chiggers, gravel dust in the parking lot parching your throat.

 Middle America, summer.
 An American Summer.
 No coast in sight.